aaryaahmed56/DiscreteLog.jl/README.md

 # DiscreteLog.jl

-Julia package for the degree 2-to-3 and degree 3-to-4 procedures from:
+A work-in-progress julia package for the degree 2-to-3 and degree 3-to-4 procedures from:

 https://eprint.iacr.org/2019/751.pdf